18 Best Free Music Download Apps for iPhone and Android

 11. Deezer

 Deezer supports offline mode for paid plans, allowing users to download albums and playlists to mobile and desktop apps.
 To play offline, enable the mode in settings.
+Deezer’s offline features work by storing your downloaded music locally, so you can access your tracks even without an internet connection.

 Deezer music dashboard